 Australia's most methodologically rigorous online panel.
 It exclusively uses random probability-based sampling methods and covers both online and offline population.

 Results from Life in Australia surveys are generalisable to the Australian population and the sampling approach ensures that sampling errors and confidence intervals can be calculated.
 By comparison, non-probability ‘opt in’ online panels do not have these statistical properties.

 Our panel members are randomly recruited via their landline or mobile phone and provide their contact details so that they can take part in surveys on a regular basis.

 Life in Australia hosts standalone and omnibus surveys.

 We have in-house expertise in a wide range of quantitative and qualitative methodologies, supported by a highly skilled team of researchers, statisticians, programmers and technical specialists.

-The Social Research Centre has extensive experience in undertaking social research and evaluation for government to inform policy, strategy and practice.
-We are a full service research agency and an acknowledged leader in high quality project execution, innovative and cutting-edge research methodology, and analysis and strategic thinking.
+We have extensive experience in undertaking social research and evaluation for government to inform policy, strategy and practice.
+We are a full-service research company and an acknowledged leader in high quality project execution, innovative and cutting-edge research methodology, and analysis and strategic thinking.

-The Social Research Centre’s input into policy development has covered a diverse range of themes and portfolios.
-These include, but are not limited to, the following:
+Our input into policy development covers a diverse range of themes and portfolios.

-- Education and training – research across the complete continuum of the education system from early childhood education to secondary schooling and tertiary education
+Research across the complete continuum of the education system from early childhood education to secondary schooling and tertiary/vocational education.

-- Health and well-being – encompassing areas such as population health, child health and wellbeing, mental health, the social determinants of health, tobacco control, alcohol use, drug use, vaccinations and obesity
+Encompassing areas such as population health surveillance, health outcomes following injury and illness, child health and wellbeing, mental health, the social determinants of health, community knowledge of and attitudes towards cancer, vaccination attitudes and behaviours, tobacco control, alcohol use, drug use, diet and nutrition, and obesity

-- Service delivery outcomes – focusing on service experience and social, health and vocational outcomes for clients in the third party insurance and compensable injuries sectors and other service providers
+We have measured service delivery, social, health and vocational outcomes for clients in the third party insurance and compensable injuries sectors and other service providers.